GithubUserAccountAmazing/HashCheck/README.md

 ![image](https://github.com/originates/HashCheck-and-Run/blob/main/hashcheck.png)

-This is a program that uses AHK to call PowerShell to call VBscript to open a single instance excel file (after verifying the sha256 of the excel file!) which itself can then run a Workbook_Open VBA script.
+This is a program that leverages AutoHotkey (AHK), PowerShell and VBScript to securely open a single-instance Excel file with a verified SHA256 hash.
+The program bypasses the user macro settings and executes a Workbook_Open VBA script embedded in the Excel file.

 This program has some interesting features and benefits: